 Get organized

-People who live well-organized lives tend to live longer than less careful types, perhaps because they look after their health better and avoid risky behavior, concludes the U.S.-based Longevity Project, a landmark eight-decade study.
+People who live well-organized lives tend to live longer than less careful types, perhaps because they look after their health better and avoid risky behavior, concluded the U.S.-based Longevity Project, a landmark eight-decade study.

 Shop til you drop